 SOILS MASTERCLASSES & WORKSHOP – Dig deeper into regenerative agJanuary 14, 2019

 This article was written by Nicole Masters for Vic No-Till’s member magazine From the Ground Up, and appears in Issue 56 (Spring 2018).
-Vic No-Till is running a series of Soils Masterclasses and a Soils Workshop with Nicole Masters in March 2019.
-Full details and how to register HERE.
+Follow us on Facebook or Twitter and check our What’s On page for workshop details.

 Profitable transitions in Regenerative Ag

 Regenerative Agriculture has become a catch cry for producers passionate about leaving their land in better shape for future generations.
 With growing concerns around degenerating resources, climate, water and food safety while feeding the world, regenerative is coming to the forefront of farm and political discussions.